Keyboard shortcuts

 DF_DO_CMAKE=0 # skip CMake toolchain file deployment

-DF_DO_LOCAL_LLM=0 # skip local LLM setup (HuggingFace cache + Ollama context aliases)
+DF_DO_LOCAL_LLM=0 # skip local LLM setup (HuggingFace cache + binary checks)

 DF_DO_OVERLAYS=0 # skip all overlay bootstraps (dotfiles-*/bootstrap.sh)